dayveed1/My-First-Dapp/README.md

 Creating a basic html web page

-Creating a basic solidity smart contract and finally
+Creating a basic solidity smart contract and finally,

 Connecting the web page with the smart contracts using Ethersjs.